drshahizan/HPDP/assignment/submission/ass1/ohSheet/case_study1b/readme.md

 ## Getting Started <a name = "getting_started"></a>

 ### Data Pre-processing
-1. Select Dataset2.txt.
+1. To import the .txt file type data into Google Sheet, first select Dataset2.txt.
 2. Open Google Sheet.
 Press 'Import' to upload the dataset.
 3. Select Dataset2.txt.
 Drag the file into the Google Drive folder.
 4. Press 'Import data'.